-Courtney McAnuff joined Rutgers, The State University of New Jersey June 2006 as Vice President for Enrollment Management.
-Courtney’s area of scope and function covers Undergraduate Admissions, Student Financial Aid, Academic Records, Registration, Retention Programs, and Early Awareness Outreach.
+Mr. Courtney McAnuff joined Rutgers, The State University of New Jersey June 2006 as Vice President for Enrollment Management.
+Vice President McAnuff area of scope and function covers Undergraduate Admissions, Student Financial Aid, Academic Records, Registration, Retention Programs, and Early Awareness Outreach.
 He served at Eastern Michigan University, most recently as the Vice President for Enrollment Services, with an impacting career spanning from 1980 to 1995.
 Prior, he spent his formative years at the State University of New York at Farmingdale.

-V.P.
-McAnuff is an outstanding leader focused on bringing into Rutgers outstanding leadership and new programs such as his commitment to Rutgers Future Scholars.
-His continued goals to make Rutgers foremost a quality leader in academic education and a diverse institution are a role which is already recognized by his contributions and presence.
+Vice President McAnuff is an outstanding leader focused on bringing into Rutgers outstanding leadership and new programs such as his commitment to Rutgers Future Scholars.

 Director, Rutgers Future Scholars

-Aramis Gutierrez provides university-wide leadership for the Rutgers Future Scholars program.
-One of his major roles as director is developing academic alliances with key school, university, community, government and corporate partnerships.
-He also works closely with program staff in developing program curriculum, strategic planning, evaluation and assessment, fund-raising, and exploring program replication on a national level.
-Through his leadership and the support of our partners, the RFS program has attracted over 4 Million dollars of support through corporate and private donations and grants.
-Aramis has been instrumental in developing new and collaborative initiatives with numerous University and Community organizations.
-He has a background as a certified teacher and guidance counselor providing service to students and families in both Trenton and Princeton, NJ and has received numerous awards for his contributions to teaching and learning.
+Aramis provides university-wide leadership for the Rutgers Future Scholars program.
+One of his major roles as director is building academic alliances with key school, university, community, government and corporate partnerships.
+He also collaborates with program staff and partners in developing program curriculum, communication strategies, strategic planning, evaluation and assessment, fundraising, and exploring program replication on a national level.
+He has a background as a certified teacher and school counselor providing service to students and families in both Trenton and Princeton, NJ and has received numerous awards for his contributions to teaching and learning.
 Aramis has served as a presenter at numerous regional and national forums on college access, community engagement, and education.